-Students all agreed that they enjoy a variety of menu options, including culturally diverse items.
-Giving students choice and decision-making power can be a game changer.
-Even if the option is types of sauces, protein options or carbohydrate choices, offer some.
+Students enjoy a variety of menu options, including culturally diverse items.
+Giving students a choice and decision-making power can be a game changer.
+Offer some options, whether for types of sauces, protein options, or carbohydrate choices.

-"What would help students be more involved is options, let the students have the freedom to have more choices."

-Gavin, Senior at Fort Wayne School, IN
+"What would help students be more involved is options; let the students have the freedom of more choices."
+Gavin Lee, Senior at Fort Wayne School, IN

 Students are the customers of school breakfast.
-It's vital to engage them regularly and have open communication to elicit feedback and stay connected, which can ultimately positively affect the breakfast program.
+Regular engagement and open communication to elicit feedback and stay connected are vital, and this can ultimately positively affect the breakfast program.